Dealing with skin that’s dry, red, scaly, or just all-around irritated? Chances are, your moisture barrier is in need of some good old-fashioned TLC.

 But the best part?
 You can do it quickly.

-While making any long-term changes to your skin takes time, you can start to repair your moisture barrier — and notice a serious boost in hydration to the skin — in just a few days (in fact, you can change hydration levels in the skin in just 24 hours).
+While making any long-term changes to your skin takes time, you can start to repair your moisture barrier — and notice a serious boost in hydration to the skin — in just a few days (in fact, you can ).

 Ready to score a noticeably different complexion by week’s end?
 Follow this 3-day fix to begin to repair your moisture barrier and get the healthy, hydrated skin you deserve.